Book Now

 Max Altitude: 2,860m / 9,383 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 7-8 hoursDistance: 14km / 8 milesTravel Mode: Walking

-We will take a short flight back to Kathmandu early in the morning.
-Upon landing, our team will drop you at the hotel.
-The remaining day is free.
-Enjoy the day relaxing and exploring the local market.
+We will take the short but thrilling flight back to Kathmandu.
+Upon landing, our team will drop you at the hotel with the afternoon free to relax or explore Thamel’s shops and cafes.
 Do window shopping in Thamel and visit tourist sites.

 Max Altitude: 1,345m / 4,412 ftMeals: BreakfastAccommodation: HotelTravel Mode: Aeroplane and Private tourist vehicle

-We will meet you for a farewell dinner and end the day with delicious food and cultural music.
+We will meet for a farewell cultural dinner with our team and end the day with delicious food and cultural music.

 Max Altitude: 1,345m / 4,412 ftMeals: BreakfastAccommodation: Hotel

-Our airport team will transfer you to the international airport for your flight home on this day.
+Our team will transfer you to Tribhuvan International Airport for your flight home.
 They will help with your luggage.
 Make sure to pack all of your stuff.
+Take with you unforgettable memories of the Jiri to Everest Base Camp trek.

 Max Altitude: 1,345m / 4,412 ftMeals: Breakfast